 A Parent Constraint moves and rotates a GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary as if it is the child of another GameObject in the Hierarchy window.
-However, it offers certain advantages that are not possible when you make one GameObject the parent of another:
+It has certain advantages that are impossible when you make one GameObject the parent of another:

 For example, to place a sword in the hand of a character, add a Parent Constraint component to the sword GameObject.
 In the Sources list of the Parent Constraint, link to the character’s hand.
 This way, the movement of the sword is constrained to the position and rotation of the hand.